top of page

 How the pieces work together:

-Most performance issues don’t live in just one category.
+The messy truth is that most performance problems don't live in just one category.

 Depending on the musician, we may start with: